 "Where you look affects how you feel." -David Grand

-I offer Brainspotting therapy to clients who want a deeper, trauma-informed approach to healing.
+I am a Nationally Certified Brainspotting therapist and offer Brainspotting sessions to clients who want a deeper, trauma-informed approach to healing.
 When talk therapy just isn't cutting it, Brainspotting can offer huge results and big relief to a wide range of clients.

 Check out the Brainspotting website here for more info!

 Brainspotting is a body-based tool that taps into and harnesses the body’s natural self-scanning, self-healing abilities.
 The technique is sometimes compared to EMDR as it has some similarities.

 ...and so much more.

 Many people feel sleepy afterward.
 Some feel more energized/uplifted.
 Mostly, there are no major side effects.

 By using bilateral stimulation (special music played through your headphones) and intentionally looking at a particular spot or spots, Brainspotting helps you to trauma or anything that is causing you distress.
 This approach helps you tap into the subcortical brain: the area where trauma is stored.
 You may follow a pointer held by the therapist or use your natural "gaze" to find the brain spot.

 I love Brainspotting because it works so well and is a different, more effective approach than simple talk therapy.
 Sometimes we hit a wall with talk therapy because talking doesn't get us to the subcortical brain: this is where real healing can happen.